Jarimichu/pretty-google-calendar/README.md

 1. Activate `Pretty Google Calendar` through the 'Plugins' menu in WordPress dashboard.
 1. Obtain your Google Calendar API key (see below)
 1. Add the API key to Settings -> Pretty Google Calendar Settings
+1. Optionally, configure default values for shortcode parameters in the settings page
 1. Use the shortcode `[pretty_google_calendar gcal="calendarID@group.calendar.google.com"]` directly in your page or post content.

 ### Shortcode Options

+All shortcode parameters listed below can have their default values configured in **Settings -> Pretty Google Calendar Settings**.
+Individual shortcodes can still override these defaults by specifying the parameter explicitly.

 `gcal="CalendarID,CalendarID"`\
 Calendar ID of the desired google calendar (note: must be set to 'Make available to public'.
 To display multiple calendars, separate ID's by a comma.
 (Note: calendars must fall under same API access.))